-In this IGCSE course students will cover a range of topics, including poetry and prose, as well as various other techniques that’ll help to develop their writing and language skills.
+In this International GCSE course students will cover a range of topics, including poetry and prose, as well as various other techniques that’ll help to develop their writing and language skills.
 There’ll also be a consistent focus on vocabulary, grammar, spelling and punctuation – just four key skills that are essential in everyday life.

 While reading will help students to understand and collate meanings, assignments will enable them to articulate their own experiences, express feelings and present their thoughts in a clear and cohesive way.

 The course itself will be split into 5 Modules.

 - Non-Fiction Anthology – Ngozi Adichie

 Module 2 Non-Fiction Anthology Comparing Non-Fiction and Unseen Texts

 - Non-Fiction Anthology and Unseen – Zephaniah